How to Control Grubs In Spring: Solutions That Get Results

 Spring Grubs

-Anthranilic diamide or neonicitinoid
+Anthranilic diamide or neonicotinoid

 When we discuss grubs (larvae) on warm season sportsfields for spring and summer we are generally talking about the larvae of African black beetle, Argentinean scarab and billbug.
-For these, historically the most proven and reliable options arguably have been the neonicitinoids thiamethoxam and imidacloprid, and more recently the newer generation diamide chlorantraniliprole (sold as Acelepryn).
+For these, historically the most proven and reliable options arguably have been the neonicotinoids thiamethoxam and imidacloprid, and more recently the newer generation diamide chlorantraniliprole (sold as Acelepryn).

-Of the neonicitinoids both named options will provide predictably up to 90 days of coverage or thereabouts.
+Of the neonicotinoids both named options will provide predictably up to 90 days of coverage or thereabouts.
 This is usually sufficient to cover the main window of larval activity from early September onwards.
 The limited window of activity however has traditionally meant timing the spring application became important in an effort to have the product in the soil prior to peak egg hatch - but not too far prior to that point to limit the window of activity post egg hatch.

-Both neonicitinoids are considered quite soluble with thiamethoxam the more soluble of the two.
+Both neonicotinoids are considered quite soluble with thiamethoxam the more soluble of the two.
 Solubility relates to the ability of the chemistry to enter solution when moisture is available which allows the chemical to enter the grass plant and treat a pest feeding on it or in it.
 It is also a factor in maintaining bioavailability in the soil.
-There are subtle differences in sorption (soil binding) with imidacloprid having the higher potential of the two – but neonicitionoids as a family are generally considered to have low sorption.
+There are subtle differences in sorption (soil binding) with imidacloprid having the higher potential of the two – but neonicotionoids as a family are generally considered to have low sorption.

 Scheduling options

-Much like the two window strategies that are sometimes employed for pre-emergent herbicides before and after renovations, the neonics and Chlorantranilprole can work well together too.
+Much like the two window strategies that are sometimes employed for pre-emergent herbicides before and after renovations, the neonics and Chlorantraniliprole can work well together too.
 Various scheduling arrangements can be adopted to move between chemistries achieving genuine chemical rotation whilst concurrently matching shorter term needs to shorter duration products, and leaving the longer terms needs to those with greater persistence.
 Registered labels acknowledge this and products can have split application strategies either to cater for renovations or target two seasonal windows in spring and late summer, so long as critical annual application thresholds are not exceeded.

 Note: when planning spring applications of grub control products and selecting both product to use and rates to employ the intentions around management of Lepidoptera grubs in late summer should be taken in to consideration to ensure annual limits are not inadvertently exceeded.
-This is a circumstance where front loading a grub control program with a neonicitinoid application before turning to a diamide application may be the most suitable sequence to achieve an extended period of coverage without a centre season weak point.
+This is a circumstance where front loading a grub control program with a neonicotinoid application before turning to a diamide application may be the most suitable sequence to achieve an extended period of coverage without a centre season weak point.
 Lepidoptera grubs are a strength of chlorantraniliprole but not the neonics – therefore keep this in mind at the start of the planning cycle.

 Application essentials